Web Programming

 clearInterval(timerID) Stop the given interval

-• There are two functions that are commonly used to delay the execution of a function, setTimeout and setInterval.
+• Commonly used functions to delay the execution of a function

 • Both setTimeout and setInterval return an ID representing the timer.

-• If you have access to the id, you can tell the window to stop that particular timer by passing it to clearTimeout/clearInterval later
+• You can stop that particular timer by passing the id to clearTimeout/clearInterval functions

 setTimeout example